 The full coastal track takes around 3 days… or you can catch a water taxi from Marahau to Torrent Bay and then walk back along the track which takes roughly 4.5 hours.
 This was one of my favourite walks of the whole trip, very peaceful and beautiful beaches.
 Amazing start to the South Island.

 9. MOUNT VICTORIA LOOKOUT, WELLINGTON – 1HR 3MIN RETURN

 This is a lovely walk to do in the evening as the city lights and sunset are really pretty.
 Walking back is a little confusing in the dark though as there are lots of different paths but as long as you head downhill you’ll be fine.
 You might also find a massive rope swing which was fun too!

 Pancake Rocks are a must see when heading down the west coast of the South Island.
 The walk is really easy and you get to go between the weird rock formations.
 If you’re lucky like me you might also spot some seals or dolphins in the sea!

-I didn’t do a glacier walk while in New Zealand as they were pretty pricey and I hadn’t heard amazing things about them.
-However I still definitley wanted to see Franz Josef so instead did this walk which is as close as you can get to the glacier without being on a tour.
+I didn’t do any of the glacier walks in New Zealand as they were pretty pricey and I hadn’t heard amazing things about them.
+However I still definitely wanted to see Franz Josef so instead did this walk which is as close as you can get to the glacier without being on a tour.
 It was very cool, my first ever glacier sighting!